Our top pick for

 There are a few different ways that this level of interest in shorting Texas Roadhouse shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Texas Roadhouse.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Texas Roadhouse.